badihaki/dodgeball/README.md

 	- Characters can move in all directions on their side of the field.
 Moving backwards is slower than moving forwards.
 - Dodging
 	- Dodging allows for a short burst of strength, as well as a small window of invincibility.
+	- Dodge recovery determines how long a character takes to be able to dodge again.
 - Throw
 	- When holding the ball, the action button will cause the character start the throwing action
 	- Pressing the throw button charges the throw.
 Releasing the button will cause the character to release the throw.